-This pilot study demonstrates a proof of concept for the wearable sensor as a non-invasive system for estimating blood lactate and an individual's exercise thresholds.
+This pilot study demonstrates a proof of concept for the Zelemiq sensor as a non-invasive system for estimating blood lactate and an individual's exercise thresholds.
 The strongest agreement in threshold detection was observed when using the ModDmax method, and the weakest agreement was observed when using LT1.
-The inclusion of only white male participants is a limitation of this study.
-Further research should therefore focus on how the sensor works with different demographics (e.g., sex, ethnicity) and the impact of conditions such as hydration status or sweat rate.
-Additionally, future developments should focus on reducing the overall size of the wearable sensor and incorporating technology to allow live feedback within a watch or cycling computer.
+Further research should focus on how the sensor works with different demographics (e.g., sex, ethnicity) and the impact of conditions such as hydration status or sweat rate.
+Additionally, future developments should focus on reducing the overall size of the Zelemiq sensor and incorporating technology to allow live feedback within a watch or cycling computer.